TBS to carry on longtime CBS tradition once players cut down the nets

 Villanova Wildcats on TruTV

-Veteran Westwood One studio host Scott Graham who doubles over as host of Inside Villanova Basketball With Jay Wright during the past eight seasons will team up with former Villanova and NFL wide receiver Brian Finneran is the analyst and Kacie McDonnell (Villanova Class of 2012) who does multiple TV assignments for 41 Action News during the week and covers the Sporting Kansas City MLS soccer team most weekends will be the sideline reporter.
+Veteran Westwood One studio host Scott Graham who doubles over as host of Inside Villanova Basketball With Jay Wright during the past eight seasons will team up with former Villanova and NFL wide receiver Brian Finneran is the analyst.
+Kacie McDonnell (Villanova Class of 2012), who does multiple TV assignments for 41 Action News during the week and covers the Sporting Kansas City MLS soccer team most weekends will be the sideline reporter.

 North Carolina Tar Heels on TNT

 Wes Durham, veteran announcer for Fox Sports South who covers ACC football, basketball and baseball whose father Woody was the radio voice of Tar Heels football and basketball from 1971 to 2011.
-Brendan Haywood, a 2000 Final Four participant for North Carolina will be the analyst and Dwayne Ballen, former sportscaster for WTVD is a recent author detailing his family’s struggles and journeys with autism.
+Brendan Haywood, a 2000 Final Four participant for North Carolina will be the analyst and Dwayne Ballen, former sportscaster for WTVD is a recent author detailing his family’s struggles and journeys with autism will hawk the sidelines.

 Syracuse Orange on TruTV